Pathi-rao/AI/README.md

 # Aritificial Intelligence
- This repo contains workbook and exercise files related to Data Science and AI
+ This repo contains all the work that I have done related to AI at StriveSchool